TheOdinProject/curriculum/javascript/react-js/hooks.md

 `useEffect(() => {}, [])`

 In the curly brackets you can write the code that will be executed.
+The dependency array at the end is optional, however, you will include it more often than not.
+A dependency is any state, prop, context that is used within the `useEffect` callback.
+You can also include state or props that are not. `useEffect` will trigger based on changes in the dependencies listed.
+ESLint will warn you if it expects a dependency, but one is not added, however, this is a warning and they are not **required**.

-The dependency array in the end is optional.
-You have three different options for the dependency array.
+You have three different options for the dependency array:

 1. Leave it empty.
 If you leave it empty the useEffect hook would look something like this: